-The time required for taking on and discharging ballast water affects the ability of ships to handle cargo efficiently.
-Matching the desired ballast cycle with the right system optimizes performance.
+The time required for taking on and discharging ballast water affects cargo operations, which means the desired ballast cycle must be matched with the right system.
 It is also important to consider the effects of the treatment technology and necessary holding times on the ballast tanks and other equipment.